liuch/dmarc-srg/docs/setup-and-configuration.md

 cd dmarc-srg
 ```

-## Installing libraries etc
+#### Installing libraries etc

-Using 'composer'
+My intention was to collect reports from an imap mailbox, so I needed to install the directorytree/imapengine library.

+You can do this using the **composer** package manager for PHP.

 ```shell
 curl -o composer https://getcomposer.org/download/latest-stable/composer.phar